Actively Recruiting

 • Body mass index (BMI) between 18.5 and 29.9 kg/m2 at screening

-• In good general health with no uncontrolled diseases, able to consume study product
+• Good general health with no uncontrolled diseases or conditions

-• Stable medication use, diet, lifestyle, and body weight for at least 3 months prior to screening
+• Stable use of medications, supplements, diet, lifestyle, and body weight for at least 3 months before screening

 • Agree to avoid strenuous exercise 48 hours before each study visit

-• Willing to limit alcohol to no more than 3 standard drinks daily during the study and avoid alcohol 48 hours before visits
+• Willing to limit alcohol intake to no more than 3 standard drinks daily and avoid alcohol 48 hours before visits

-• Willing to maintain current use of cannabinoids (if applicable) during the study
+• Willing to maintain current cannabinoid use if applicable

-• Able and willing to consent, understand questionnaires, and complete all study procedures
+• Able and willing to consent, understand questionnaires, and complete study procedures

 Not Eligible